mojaloop/documentation/contributors-guide/tools-and-technologies/automated-license-scanning.md

 ### Build Flow

->Note: This step applies only to mojaloop projects which output docker images on release.
+>Note: This step applies only to Mojaloop projects which output docker images on release.

 When a new build is initiated (for example, through a new release) the license-scanner also runs as part of the CI build step, after a docker image has been built.

 The build flow differs a little from the PR flow, in that it runs against a prebuilt docker image.

->___FAQ:__ Why check the licences after the build process, when we have already run the license scanner in the PR flow?_
+>___FAQ:__ Why check the licenses after the build process, when we have already run the license scanner in the PR flow?_
 >
 >This step acts a sanity check and a final audit so that we know _(for sure)_ that the resulting docker images don't contain unwanted licenses.
 >